 - The child so requests, unless the Independent Reviewing Officer considers that the review is not justified.

 3.2 Ending of Placements

-The child's social worker must notify the Senior Contracts Officer when an external placement ends and arrange to inform the relevant finance officer so that any payments to the provider will cease.
-The social worker will also inform those notified when the placement was made of the ending of the placement.
+The child's social worker must notify the Placements Team when an external placement ends who will arrange to inform the relevant finance officer so that any payments to the provider will cease.
+The social worker will also all relevant partner agencies involved in the child's care.

 Where the placement ends in an unplanned way, consideration should be given to holding a Disruption Meeting - see Placement Planning Meetings and Disruption Meeting Procedure.